 - An Advanced Science or Professional Development elective is highly suggested.

-Phase 3 students can schedule two four-week vacation periods in addition to winter break and a two-week block before/after Radiology.
+Phase 3 students can schedule three four-week vacation periods in addition to winter break.
 Many students choose to take electives or use those blocks to interview.

 Required Phase 3 Rotations